A while ago, I penned an article which focused on my Top 10 favourite episodes of the brilliant Scottish sitcom Still

 #20 – Hatch (Series 4, Episode 5)

-An awkward misunderstanding provides the main core of this first episode on the list as Jack and Victor decide to get a connecting hatch put in so that they can go between their flats without going across the landing.
-However after witnessing a half naked Victor in Jack’s flat, nosy neighbour Isa wrongly believes the pair are gay and this leads to some hilarious quips made by Boabby and the Clansman regulars.
+An awkward misunderstanding provides the main core of this first episode on the list as Jack and Victor decide to get a connecting hatch put in so that they can go between their flats without having to cross the landing.
+But after witnessing a half naked Victor in Jack’s flat, nosy neighbour Isa wrongly believes the pair are gay and this leads to some hilarious quips made by Boabby and the Clansman regulars.
 The old pals eventually discover what has been said and then serve up some sweet revenge on their favourite barman in the men’s toilets.

 Elsewhere, Winston is put in charge of looking after his rebellious grandson Thomas (Sunset Song’s Kevin Guthrie) but things go wrong when the lad and his pals grow weed in his kitchen.
 Watch out for those cookies Mr Ingram!

 #19 – Dug (Series 2, Episode 9)

 Though Still Game has often been known for its humour, this series finale provided a more dramatic angle with Ford Kiernan (Jack) and Greg Hemphill (Victor) putting in strong performances.
 Our favourite pensioners fall out over their different relationships with their children as Jack makes the bold decision to go to Canada to visit his family.
-Thankfully the feud is resolved by the episode’s ending when Victor accompanies Jack on his trip which is focused on in the Series 3 opener Hoaliday.
+Thankfully, the feud is resolved by the episode’s ending when Victor accompanies Jack on his trip which becomes the focus of the Series 3 opener ‘Hoaliday’.

-There’s also a hysterical subplot with Winston and Isa pretending to be a couple in order to deceive Isa’s estranged husband Harry (Ronnie Letham).
-However his suspicions then result in the pair being forced to fake ‘pumping’ each other which is a riotous image to behold!
+There’s also a hilarious subplot with Winston and Isa pretending to be a couple in order to deceive the latter’s estranged husband Harry (Ronnie Letham).
+However, his suspicions then result in the pair being forced to fake ‘pumping’ each other which is a riotous image to behold!

 #18 – Hot Seat (Series 6, Episode 1)